Inclusionary Housing Requirements

 Evaluation (Feasibility Study)

 A Feasibility Study (by consultant) is underway to evaluate the existing inclusionary housing ordinances.
 The Feasibility Study's evaluation is reviewing the inclusionary requirements, including the percentage of inclusionary units and the amount for in-lieu fees, with recommendations for adjustments.
-See the Timeline below for more about the current progress and upcoming public events.
+See 'Public Engagement' and the Timeline below for more.

 Zoning Ordinance Amendments

-Based on the findings and recommendations in the Feasibility Study, staff will draft Zoning Ordinance Amendments to adjust the inclusionary housing requirements for multi-unit residential developments.
-See the Timeline below for more.
+Based on the Feasibility Study and guidance provided at public hearings on the Study, staff will draft Zoning Ordinance Amendments to adjust the inclusionary housing requirements for multi-unit residential developments.
+See 'Public Engagement' and the Timeline below for more.